|This is an unofficial version.

 "association" means The Manitoba Chiropractors Association; (« Association »)

-"court" means the Court of Queen's Bench for Manitoba; (« tribunal »)
+"court" means the Court of King's Bench for Manitoba; (« tribunal »)

-"lay person" means a person other than a person registered under this Act; (« profane »)
+"lay person" means an individual other than a member of the association; (« profane »)

-"licence" means a certificate issued by the registrar to a person indicating that the person is entitled to practise as a chiropractor in the province during the period stipulated in the certificate; (« permis »)
+"licence" means a certificate issued by the registrar to a member, or to a person under subsection 8.1(3), indicating that the member or person is entitled to practise as a chiropractor in the province during the period stipulated in the certificate; (« permis »)

 "licence fee" means the fee prescribed by the board for the issuance of a licence; (« droit de permis »)

-"member" unless the context otherwise indicates, means a person whose name is entered in the register; (« membre »)
+"member" unless the context otherwise indicates, means an individual whose name is entered in the register as a member; (« membre »)

 "minister" means the minister appointed by the Lieutenant Governor in Council to administer this Act; (« ministre »)